Kollaikaran: Plot

-It is a story of a man named Kuruvi (Vidharth), who commits small crimes.
-He falls in love with a girl named Krishnaveni (Sanchita Shetty) who, on finding him to be a criminal, rejects his proposal.
-Kuruvi's elder sister marries Krishnaveni's relative and they become close again.
+Kuruvi is a man who commits small crimes.
+He falls in love with a girl named Krishnaveni who, on finding him to be a criminal, rejects his proposal.
+Kuruvi's elder sister marries Krishnaveni's relative, and they become close again.
 Kuruvi is falsely accused of stealing the temple's jewels.
 He eventually kills the jewel thief and goes to jail.
 The movie ends with Kuruvi back in the same temple and Krishnaveni asking him to come home.